CybOXProject/cyboxproject.github.io/maturity-spectrum/index.md

 To help the broader community and ourselves assess the current state of CybOX, we've developed a three-tiered “maturity spectrum” for categorizing the major entities and their corresponding models.
 This is based on three factors:

-* The relative sense of community agreement/disagreement with regards to the data model and what it's attempting to model (i.e., does it make sense?).
+* The relative sense of community agreement/disagreement with regards to the data model and what it's attempting to model (i.e., does it make sense? is it accurate?).
-* The relative semantic completeness and accuracy of the model around the entity (i.e., does it completely capture the properties of the entity?).
+* The relative semantic completeness of the model around the entity (i.e., does it, without any doubt, completely capture the properties of the entity?).
 * The relative use of the model (through serialization) in existing implementations.

 ### Metric

 #### High (green)
 * **Semantic consensus**: Little to no known semantic issues.
 Virtually no disagreement about the data model in the community.
-* **Semantic completeness**: No known missing fields/capabilities (i.e. a sense of certainty that the model is "complete").
+* **Semantic completeness**: No known missing fields/capabilities - i.e., a sense of certainty that the model is "complete".
 Generally capable of being used for all applicable domains.
 * **Existing use**: Widely used in existing implementations.

 #### Medium (yellow)